 What is the training and licensure of staff?
 You want to know if they have therapists with MSW degrees, registered nurses, psychiatrists or doctors, and if a professional is available on site 24/7.
 Mental health programs are about treatment and stability through medication or therapy, and positive activities with lots of emotional support.
 Safety must be paramount.
 Staff must be aware of the types of things that can go wrong and how crises should be handled.

 Does the camp or school have a business license in their state?
+Are staff licensed to practice behavioral health?
 Do they have grievance procedures?

 Can you call and talk to your child when you request?
 Can you visit?
 Can your child call you when they request it?
 Some of these programs limit or disallow parental contact.
 Why?
-According to one testimonial, a young man was used as slave labor at a camp.
+According to a testimonial at a children’s mental health conference, a young man was used as slave labor at a camp.
 The staff kept communicating to his mother that he was misbehaving, that he hated her and didn’t want to talk, and that they recommended he stay another 6 months.
 In this way, they drew out his stay for 3 years.

 Check out the article below.
 The problems in the “troubled teen industry” are significant enough such that an advocacy group has formed to change state laws to protect youth.

 Unlicensed residential programs: The next challenge in protecting youth. –excerpt-

 By Friedman, Robert M.; Pinto, Allison; Behar, Lenore; Bush, Nicki; Chirolla, Amberly; Epstein, Monica; Green, Amy; Hawkins, Pamela; Huff, Barbara; Huffine, Charles; Mohr, Wanda; Seltzer, Tammy; Vaughn, Christine; Whitehead, Kathryn; Young, Christina Kloker

 American Journal of Orthopsychiatry.
 Vol 76(3), Jul 2006, 295-303.